Your opinion matters

 EvaluationKIT offers built-in reporting features that allow instructors and administrators to view results in reports, bar-charts, and even download the raw data files.
 Instructors and administrators can access results within a few clicks and view summary reports for the courses they teach or the areas they oversee.
 Pilot participants include Virtual College courses and classroom courses.

-Chairpersons, Directors, or NWSA Deans must complete an Template to Opt-In file (Excel document) and submit it by the deadline dates.
+Chairpersons, Directors, or NWSA Deans must complete the Template to Opt-In file (Excel document) and submit it by the deadline dates.

-Annual contract faculty who decide to opt-out of Online Student Feedback for Summer Term 2018 need to complete an opt-out form.
+Continuing contract faculty who decide to opt-out of Online Student Feedback for Fall Term 2018 need to complete an opt-out form.
+Last day to submit is Friday, November 9, 2018

 Below is a list of the most frequently asked questions.
 Click or tap on a question to view the answer.